Coyote

 Physical characteristics that help spot differences between coyotes and wolves include:

-- Size: Wolves are significantly larger than coyotes.
-Adult wolves are between 70-150 pounds, while coyotes are 20-50 pounds.
+• Size: Are coyotes smaller than wolves?
+Yes, wolves are significantly larger than coyotes.
+Adult wolves are between 70 and 150 pounds, while coyotes are 20–50 pounds.

-- Facial Features: Wolves have broader snouts and larger nose pads than coyotes, giving their faces a fierce appearance.
+• Facial Features: Wolves have broader snouts (muzzles) and larger nose pads than coyotes, giving their faces a fierce appearance.
 Coyotes have comparatively elongated facial features with prominent ears that stand out.

 True to their reputations, wolves will appear powerful, and coyotes appear wiry.